 Like most felines and wild cats, your cat has the instinctive urge to mark its territory by leaving a scent.

-However, the two primary techniques cats use to lay down their scent is spraying and head rubbing.
+However, the two primary techniques cats use to lay down their scent are spraying and head rubbing.

-Toe-licking is also another form of territory marking.
-Depositing odor from the salivary glands communicates that you’re out of bounds to other cats and pets.
+Toe-licking is also another form of territorial marking.
+Depositing odor from the salivary glands communicates that you’re out of bounds for other cats and pets.
 It may also signal “ownership.”

-Usually, toe-licking as a form of territory marking happens when they’re other cats in the vicinity, and there’s a possibility of conflict or insecurity.
+Usually, toe-licking as a form of territory marking happens when there are other cats in the vicinity and there’s a possibility of conflict or insecurity.

 While the territory marking is endearing, it can result in a conflict where multiple cats are vying for the owner’s attention.
 The trick is to ensure all cats receive equal attention.

-Some of the apparent signs of a cat in distress are shedding of fur, less energy level, throwing up, runny nose and eyes, and excessive weight loss.
+Some of the apparent signs of a cat in distress are the shedding of fur, a lower energy level, throwing up, a runny nose and eyes, and excessive weight loss.

-However, some other signs are silent & subtle such as the excessive licking of your toes.
+However, some other signs are silent and subtle, such as the excessive licking of your toes.